Is this the coolest thing to do in Stanthorpe?

 After spending the early years selling their apples to farmer’s markets around the state, Ros and David realised how many second-grade apples were being wasted – with nothing wrong with them.
 So they turned their sights to apple juice, then onto cider and liqueurs.

-They opened The Shed and from there, basically, if it could have apple in it, they made it and sold it.
+They opened The Shed and from there, basically, if it could have an apple in it, they made it and sold it.
 From mountains of conserves, apple cider vinegar, apple brandy, apple chutney, apple syrup and apple butter (made deliciously creamy with just the right hint of cinnamon), the Suttons quickly became bona fide apple experts.

 But it was when they opened The Shed Café and started baking their infamous apple pie, that things really started to ripen.